 The main reason for not buying enough tile is because you failed to plan ahead.
 Take the time to make the proper measurements and then check them.

-Start by measuring the length and width of the area you plan to tile.
-Multiply your measurements by 2.
+Start by measuring the length and width of the area you plan to tile, then multiply these two measurements.

 This gives you the square footage.
 Divide the square footage that comes in the box of tile by your room’s total square footage.